What is the deadline for filing a lawsuit in Québec

-Example: we successfully sued a doctor who left a sponge in a woman’s abdomen but s he only found out about it when a doctor ordered an X-ray for back pain five years after the surgery.
+Example: we successfully sued a doctor who left a sponge in a woman’s abdomen but she only found out about it when a doctor ordered an X-ray for back pain five (5) years after the surgery.

 How long will the process take?

-From the moment the lawsuit is filed, each case is vigorously pursued with the intent of proceeding to trial, if necessary.
-A case that goes to trial may take 2 to 3 years to come to full completion.
-However, many of our cases settle out of court within a reasonable delay.
+A case that goes to trial may take 3 years to come to full completion.
+However, most of our cases settle out of court within a reasonable delay.

 What does filing a lawsuit entail?

 Litigation stage: If we decide to file a lawsuit you will become the plaintiff in the lawsuit.
-As your legal representative we will file into court a written complaint outlining the facts and allegations of fault.
-The defendant is required to provide a written reply stating his or her defense.
+As your legal representative, we will file into court a written complaint outlining the facts and allegations of fault, to which there will be a reply from the defendant.
 Shortly thereafter, the parties to the lawsuit will be questioned by the opposing attorneys in the presence of a stenographer.